Join-Fork operator

 The Join-Fork operator combines the functionality of the Join and Fork operators.

-The Join-Fork operator is used to simultaneously end a parallel portion of the workflow and start another.
+Like the Join operator, it merges multiple branches, then, like the Fork operator, it creates new branches, so the Join-Fork operator is used to simultaneously end a parallel portion of the workflow and start another.

 The same result can be achieved by putting a Join block and a Fork block one after the other, but Join-Fork helps keep the diagram more compact.

-Also, a version 1.0.0 block doesn't have the Maximum number of flow branches that can fail without propagating the error property described below.
+A version 1.0.0 block doesn't have the Maximum number of flow branches that can fail without propagating the error property described below.

 Block properties